 Our group will have a maximum of 8 people.
 For more information and availability, please email us at Susan@TheModernTrobadors.com or call us at 603-430-8694.

 Deposit and Payments

 A $1000.00 deposit (per person) is required to secure your reservation, payable within one week of your booking.
-We request full payment by April 1 for the June Tour and by June 1, 2017 for the September Tour.
+You will receive a 10% discount if we receive the deposit by June 15, 2019 and full payment by July 15, 2019 for the September 2019 Tour.
 We accept checks (drawn on US bank accounts), PayPal, all major credit cards, and wire transfers.

 We are responsible for:

 - Accommodation for 6 nights in a beautiful villa, just outside the center of the village of Lourmarin.
 (No hotel hopping.)

 - Almost all meals—6 breakfasts, 4 lunches, 5 dinners—and selected wines and apéritifs